VinceW/MADspace.github.io/_posts/2018-05-17-all-about-protocols-and-possibilities-at-the-third-home-automation-workshop.md

 # All about protocols and possibilities at the third Home Automation workshop

-With the pleasure of good weather, beer & wine and some snacks, MADspace hosted their third domotica workshop last evening.
+With the pleasure of good weather, beer, wine and some snacks, MADspace hosted their third domotica workshop last evening.
 It's great to see that so many enthusiastically keep coming back for these workshop with a strong positive vibe!

 John once again did the kickoff for this evening with a very complete and broad presentation about protocols, communication options and other technology options that are available today.
 After a short break, we followed up with Sander who dived deeper into 433mhz and Z-wave, giving a good and full picture about these technologies.